 Scripture gives us the names of two good angels, who play important roles in human history.
-One of these two angels is Michael.
+One of these is Michael the Archangel.
 While we are not given the name of every angel, the fact that he is called out by name in Scripture is quite significant.
 The name Michael means, “Who is like God.”
 In the Bible, he is called “one of the chief princes” (Daniel 10:13) and "the great prince” (Daniel 12:1).
 Most angels in the Bible are portrayed as messengers, but Michael is described in all three books as contending, fighting, or standing against all evil spirits and principalities.
 Michael is usually shown with a sword, or carrying the scales of justice.
 Renaissance paintings show him wearing armor.
 These are all symbols of his strength, courage, truth and integrity.
 Michael is engaged in a ceaseless war against the forces of evil.
 His most famous example of this occurred when he cast Lucifer and his followers out of heaven.
 How much do you really know about the archangel Michael?
 Here are eight biblical facts you should know.

-Michael Guides Departed Souls
+Michael the Archangel Guides Departed Souls

 According to the Testament of Abraham, Michael told Abraham he was about to die.
 Abraham asked God if he could see all the wonders of the world so that he could die with no regrets.
 Michael developed his guiding expertise by taking Abraham on a tour of the inhabited world.
 Afterwards, he took Abraham to prepare for his death.